CattailNu/obsidian-file-info-panel-plugin/README.md

 - **Show File Size**: Display the human readable file size.
 - **Show File**: Display the file name as a link to open the file in its default application.
 - **Show Folder**: Display the file's folder as a link to open that folder.
+- **Show Folder as Relative Path**: Display the file's vault-relative location rather than the full path.
 - **Show Character Count**: Display a character count for md and txt files.
 - **Show Word Count**: Display a word count for md and txt files.
 - **Show Sentence Count**: Display a sentence count for md and txt files.